BrucePerens/ht/README.md

 Thus, the developers take _no_ responsibility for damage to the hardware.

 ## Security
+Security is of concern because an attacker that gains control of the device could operate the radio transmitter illegally and without control of the station licensee, and, for example, jam a a repeater.

+In practice, significant effort would be required and thus this might be unlikely.
+The developers have endeavored to make security as good as they can within the constraints of the device and its application.

 The K4VP platform and similar are vulnerable to session hijacking attacks because they often use self-signed certificates, which the user becomes trained to accept, and the user can blithely accept the certificate of a masquerading